stcom77/react-inform/README.md

 * `value`: to control the data in the form from the parent of a form.
 * `onChange`: to react to changes to the form in the parent of a form.
 * `onValidate`: to react to changes in the validation state of the form.
 The callback will be passed a boolean that is `true` when the form becomes valid.
+* `fields`: Can be used instead of the `field` key in the decorator to control the list of fields in the form
+* `validate`: Can be used instead of the `validate` key in the decorator to control the validate function

 #### Properties passed to wrapped components